-2.4 ADCs.
+2.4 ADCs

-The ADC communication protocol is not described in the NIM standard, however, several manufacturers (CANBERRA, FAST, etc.) follow the same basic protocol in their communication lines.
-In order to understand our software-coincidence basis, the ADC data acquisition process is briefly described below.
+The ADC communication protocol is not described in the NIM standard; however, several manufacturers (CAN-BERRA, FAST, etc.) follow the same basic protocol in their communication lines.
+In order to understand our softwarecoincidence basis, the ADC data acquisition process is briefly described below.

-The ADC can work in two modes: coincidence mode (COINC) and anticoincidence mode (ANTI).
+The ADC can work in two modes: coincidence mode (CO-INC) and anticoincidence mode (ANTI).
 When it works in COINC mode (Fig. 4), input pulse conversions must be enabled or disabled by using the GATE input signal.
 If the GATE input is low, conversion will not take place.

-When it works in ANTI mode, the SCA is not required; the ADC performs peak detection on the signal and provides on its output this maximum as a digital value.
-The Lower Level Discriminator (LLD) and the Upper Level Discriminator (ULD) potentiometers set the limits for the input signals amplitude to be accepted by the ADC for conversion.
-If an input pulse falls within these limits the ADC starts the conversion process.
-When the conversion process has finished the Data Ready (DR) signal is activated.
-When an error occurs in the conversion process the Invalid (INV) line is activated, DR stays inactive and the process aborted (this is important for Sect.
+When it works in ANTI mode, the SCA is not required; the ADC performs peak detection on the signal and provides in its output this maximum as a digital value.
+The Lower Level Discriminator (LLD) and Upper Level Discriminator (ULD) potentiometers set the limits for the input signal amplitude to be accepted by the ADC for conversion.
+If an input pulse falls within these limits, the ADC starts the conversion process.
+When the conversion process has finished, the Data Ready (DR) signal is activated.
+When an error occurs in the conversion process, the Invalid (INV) line is activated, DR stays inactive and the process is aborted (this is important for the Sect.
 5 discussion).
 After reading data, the external system (the SAS in our scenario) activates the Data Accepted (DA) line, which resets the ADC, leaving it ready for a new conversion.
 Once the ADC has started the conversion and up to the DA signal activation, the signal input remains disabled and therefore ignored (see Fig. 5).

 As we will see in Sect.
 3.2, the ADC conversion time is needed to perform the software-based coincidence detection code.
-In this work, the CANBERRA ADC model 8075 was used and, according to the ADC operator's manual (CANBERRA Industries, 1983), the conversion time is given by:
+In this work, the CANBERRA ADC model 8075 was used and, according to the ADC operator's manual (CAN-BERRA Industries, 1983), the conversion time is given by where N is the channel number (quantization) and X is a selected number for "digital offset" control.

-$t[\mu s] = 1.5 + 0.01(N + X) \tag{1}$
+$$t[\mu s] = 1.5 + 0.01(N + X), \tag{1}$$